jvegasbsc/Docker/Resources/Deploy/DockerImageReadme.txt

 2. Sigproc (Mike Keith's build)
 3. Test vector generation scripts.
 4. Elmarie van Heerden's code that inserts non-stationary noise and RFI into filterbank files.
+5. Tempo has been downloaded (not installed).

+OTHER SOFTWARE:

+1. CUDA version 8.0